-All graded assignments will be assigned a numerical grade and will be entered into the electronic gradebook with "Inc" or "Mi" placed in the grade book for any incomplete or missing assignments.
+All graded assignments will be assigned a numerical grade and will be entered into the electronic gradebook .For any incomplete or missing assignments, the following codes will be used: A-Absent, A0-Absent with Zero, M-Missing, M0-Missing with Zero, L-Late, I-Incomplete, or EX-Excused.
 Teachers are expected to provide multiple opportunities for students to make-up assignments to avoid assigning zeroes.
 Principals will ensure these opportunities are provided for all students.

-1. All students are fully responsible for completing any incomplete or missing assignments (i.e., course assignments, tests, projects and other related work).
-Teachers are fully responsible for providing the incomplete or missing assignments to the students, including during and after suspensions.

-2. A student who misses homework assignments due to absences, excused or unexcused, due to their access to resources, or any family circumstance that made homework challenging shall be given sufficient time to make up the work and/or be allowed to complete the assignment while at school.

-3. Teachers will communicate (via telephone, e-mail, or in writing) with students and/or parent/guardian regarding incomplete work, missing assignments, or unsatisfactory course/class work.

-4. Make-up work completed within the required time frame will be graded and recorded in the grade book by teachers without penalty to students.

-5. It is expected that students will make-up incomplete or missing assignments.
+- 1. All students are fully responsible for completing any incomplete or missing assignments (i.e., course assignments, tests, projects and other related work).
+Teachers are fully responsible for providing the incomplete or missing assignments to the students, including during and after suspensions. - 2.
+A student who misses homework assignments due to absences, excused or unexcused, due to their access to resources, or any family circumstance that made homework challenging shall be given sufficient time to make up the work and/or be allowed to complete the assignment while at school. - 3.
+Teachers will communicate (via telephone, e-mail, or in writing) with students and/or parent/guardian regarding incomplete work, missing assignments, or unsatisfactory course/class work. - 4.
+Make-up work completed within the required time frame will be graded and recorded in the grade book by teachers without penalty to students. - 5.
+It is expected that students will make-up incomplete or missing assignments.
 An incomplete (Inc) or missing (Mi) may not be given as a final grade.